Paul Lambert: International career

-Lambert represented Scotland at every age group level.
 During Lambert's international career, he was involved in a memorable Under-21 game against Germany.
 The young Scots drew 1–1 in Bochum in the 1992 UEFA European Under-21 Football Championship quarter-finals.
 In the return leg at Pittodrie, Germany were two up after 40 minutes before Duncan Ferguson set up Ray McKinnon to pull one back before half-time.
 Germany scored a third on the hour mark to seemingly put the tie out of reach.
 However, on 68 minutes, Gerry Creaney headed past Stefan Klos before Lambert himself equalised ten minutes later.
 Alex Rae scored two minutes from time to clinch the game 4–3.

 As a full Scotland international, Lambert won 40 caps, scoring one goal.
 In the latter part of his international career, he captained the side 15 times.
 His international debut came whilst at Motherwell and awarded by Craig Brown in the 1995 Kirin Cup against host country, Japan.
 Lambert played a second game in the tournament three days later against Ecuador.

 Whilst at Dortmund and during the 1998 FIFA World Cup qualification campaign Lambert started to appear as a regular.
 After missing the opening game of the campaign against Austria, Lambert appeared as a 46th-minute substitute in the 2–0 win in Latvia in October 1996.
 He was also in the starting line-up for the next fixture against Estonia in Tallinn four days later, but a scheduling dispute meant the home team did not adhere to a quickly-rearranged afternoon kick-off time, and the match was abandoned at kick-off with no caps awarded to the Scotland players (the fixture was re-arranged for the following February, but Lambert was an unused substitute).
 He was again a substitute in the next qualifier which was played, coming on in the 46th minute of a 1–0 home win against Sweden.
 For his next cap, he was promoted to the starting line-up for a 2–0 home victory in the qualifier against Austria.
 Lambert's only defeat of the campaign was the 2–1 reversal in Gothenburg against Sweden before two wins against Belarus and a second 2–0 win against Latvia clinched qualification.